 Below, we’ll take a look at the different entry door materials from which you can choose.

 Steel is one of the strongest and most secure entry door materials when coupled with the right framing materials.
-Quality steel doors are coated in galvanized (protective zinc coating to prevent rusting) epoxy to prevent rust, and have a baked enamel finish that allows you to paint it whatever color you choose.
+Quality steel doors are coated in galvanized (protective zinc coating to prevent rusting) epoxy to prevent rust and have a baked enamel finish that allows you to paint it whatever color you choose.

 Steel entry doors can last you a lifetime with little maintenance.
 But while steel entry doors will not rot or warp like wood doors, they are susceptible to chipped paint, denting, and scratching.
 Unrepaired scratches can eventually lead to rust.
 This is why we recommend a storm door to complement any steel entry door.
 Steel doors also don’t resist weather, wear, and tear as well as wood and fiberglass entry doors.
 That said, if you want strength, security, and longevity for a great price, a steel entry door is a fantastic choice.

 The market for wood doors is mainly a consideration for looks.
 Unlike metal, scratches can be sanded out and revarnished.
 Besides being very expensive, wood doors require a great deal of upkeep.
 Many manufacturers recommend resealing the wood doors once a year.
 Wood doors commonly crack and warp.
-They are not as energy efficient as steel and fiberglass, since wood has poor insulating qualities.
+They are not as energy-efficient as steel and fiberglass since wood has poor insulating qualities.
 Wood expands and contracts.
-Eventually gaps open up and air and moisture infiltrate into the home.
+Eventually, gaps open up, and air and moisture infiltrate into the home.

-Bottom Line: Wood doors are beautiful, but expensive and require a great deal of maintenance.
+Bottom line: Wood doors are beautiful but expensive and require a great deal of maintenance.

 Fiberglass entry doors are manufactured of composite materials that are clad in a fiberglass panel.
-They can be made with a grain pattern to accurately reproduce the look of wood, or can be manufactured with a smooth finish.
+They can be made with a grain pattern to accurately reproduce the look of wood or manufactured with a smooth finish.
 A big benefit of fiberglass entry doors is energy efficiency.
 Fiberglass entry doors contain state-of-the-art insulation within their cores.
 This helps you cut your energy costs while keeping your home at a comfortable temperature year-round.

-Fiberglass doors can dent and scratch just like wood and steel; however, fiberglass cannot warp or rot like wood can.
+Fiberglass doors can dent and scratch like wood and steel; however, fiberglass cannot warp or rot like wood can.
 In terms of price, fiberglass tends to be more expensive than steel but less expensive than wood.
 If you want a beautiful, energy-efficient entry door that can reproduce the look of wood—without wood-related maintenance—fiberglass is the material for you.

-Bottom Line: Fiberglass doors are a great value and come in a variety of price ranges (so there is something for almost everyone).
-There is little upkeep and the more expensive ones are just as attractive as the wood ones with more durability and less maintenance.
+Bottom line: Fiberglass doors are a great value and come in a variety of price ranges (so there is something for almost everyone).
+There is little upkeep, and the more expensive ones are just as attractive as the wood ones with more durability and less maintenance.

 If you need help choosing the best replacement exterior doors in Denver, contact us today.
 We would be honored to discuss your project and provide our professional expertise to guide you to the perfect doors for your home and budget.